telamon/telamon/README.md

 to git-repos; and then there is an [Embryo for Issues](https://pico-todo.surge.sh/) also sporting _full node on page load_.

-But the `PiC0` stack is still in-between versions so I'll just continue doing what ever it is that I do.
+But the `PiC0` project is still in-between versions so I'll just continue doing what ever it is that I do.

 Keep searching for a _network without a super node_.
 ~ Too-de-lu!